Imoptimal/animations-by-imoptimal/readme.txt

 = 1.4.0 =
 Added the preview for all options (not just animation type as previously).

+= 1.5.0 =
+Added the list of resources and licenses.

 == Copyright ==

 Animations by Imoptimal Plugin, Copyright 2019 Ivan Maljukanovic